andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 The figure makes it possible to understand both the overall context of the planet (e.g. that plastic does not belong in the ocean, as it does not just magically disappear from the oceans), and it is also possible to understand sustainability on a micro level (that we need to use plastic components that can be degraded).

 If you think back to the Brundtland Report's definition of sustainability, it is about acting in a way that does not compromise the opportunities of future generations.
 This mindset is found in Engholm's work, where she is inspired by Native Americans, who have a tradition of considering decisions from a seven-generation perspective.
-Engholm believes, that we should do the same: design products from a long-term perspective.
+Engholm believes that we should do the same: design products from a long-term perspective.
 By zooming out in time and space, we can better understand our product lifecycle and create more circular designs.

 While Engholm's comprehensive design approach involves many details beyond the scope of this chapter, several core principles offer valuable guidance for sustainable digital design: